Who made my clothes?

 A look into the daily life of a Guatemalan weaver and her family

 It was dry season in Guatemala and there hadn’t been rain in months.
 The earth was cracking and dusty, tin roofs were hot and rusty, and behind the gate the family’s clothes were drying in the Central American sun.
-A worn path led from the small courtyard to the makeshift squat toilet out back; a dusty curtain offered some semblance of dignity.
+A worn path led from the small courtyard to the makeshift squat toilet out back; a dusty curtain offered some semblance of privacy.
 To call it sanitary would be a stretch.

 What the home lacked in sanitation it made up for in soul.

 Isabel was a seventeen year old, on scholarship to high school as part of a local leadership program and I was fortunate to be a guest in her home that morning.
 She sat on a wooden stool and slipped effortlessly into her mother’s back loom, a tough leather strap around her hips that connected to thousands of brilliant colored threads.
 The third generation in a long line of weavers using traditional Mayan techniques, Isabel passed the thread back and forth through the loom.

 Too often the demand-driven supply chain preys on low-income communities where production costs are low and desperation runs high.